Visit Ziwa Rhino Sanctuary, now called Ziwa Rhino and Wildlife Ranch in Uganda!

 Ziwa Rhino Sanctuary Rhino Trekking on Foot in Uganda: This is the only place in Uganda where you can see Rhinos in the wild.
 That is also referred to as Ziwa Rhino and Wildlife Ranch.

-Rhino Trekking on Foot is a popular and must-do activity, especially for those on their way to or from Murchison Falls National Park.
+Rhino Trekking on Foot is a popular and must-do activity, especially for those coming to or from Murchison Falls National Park.
 Ziwa Rhino Sanctuary provides the perfect break in the five-hour drive to or from Murchison Falls Park.

 Visitors can stay a half or full day at Amuka Lodge, located within the 7,000-hectare Ziwa Rhino Sanctuary.